spicy-lemonade/zest-cli-infra/README.md

 While the core agent runs **offline on CPU** (privacy-first, no tracking), the training pipeline utilizes Google Cloud Storage (GCS) to manage datasets before they are loaded into Google Colab for fine-tuning.

 The training data and data processing pipeline are maintained in a separate private repository.
 Both the data sources and the processing logic are confidential.

-We utilize a **Medallion Architecture** pattern for data storage to ensure reproducibility and data quality:
+We utilize a **Medallion Architecture** pattern for data storage to ensure reproducibility and data quality.

 | Layer | Bucket Role |
 | :--- | :--- |